Find Your Perfect School

 Or it’s too stuffy and traditional, or there aren’t enough people from your background.
 It could be that everyone is so focused on the bottom line of graduate employment.
 As a result, they overlook the importance of learning and research.
 Maybe you don’t like the assumptions others make about you when they find out you’re a student at that school.

 Is it a problem with the courses you’re taking?
 Perhaps they’re set at the wrong difficulty level for you – either too difficult or too easy.
 The workload may be excessive.

-Perhaps you choose a course that you believed would be hands-on and practical, but the first term is entirely theoretical.
+Perhaps you chose a course that you believed would be hands-on and practical, but the first term is entirely theoretical.
 It could be that you have a strained relationship with your lecturers.
 Perhaps you had hoped for higher grades than you are receiving.
 Maybe you discover that you don’t mesh well with the other students on your course, making you feel out of place.

 Or, and this is crucial to examine before making any changes, perhaps the problem is with you.
 The transition from high school to higher education is life-changing.
 It can be stressful for anyone’s mental health.

-Feeling down whenever things do not meet your expectation is a normal reaction.
+Feeling down whenever things do not meet your expectations is a normal reaction.
 But if you’re feeling down but can’t pinpoint why, you may need professional help.
 It could be a mental health issue.

 Mental health problems like anxiety and depression plague numerous college students.
 It is crucial to address this problem by consulting with your doctor.

 Many students lack confidence, and as a result, they are unable to complete their tasks and lose marks.
 Another factor for exam failure is a lack of self-esteem to take them on and work on them.